lesomnus/cray/README.md

         run: build && test
 ```

-And you can have JSON schema:
+And you can have JSON schema `workflow.schema.json`:

-> This is a short result.
+> This is a summarized result.
 Full results can be found at [tests/src/example-report.cpp](tests/src/example-report.cpp).

 ```json
 {